eoineoineoin/glTF_Physics/extensions/2.0/Khronos/KHR_physics_rigid_bodies/README.md

 Each limit contains a `min` and `max` parameter, describing the range of allowed difference between the two node transforms - within this range, the limit is considered non-violating and no corrective forces are applied.
 These values represent a _distance_ in meters for linear limit, or an _angle_ in radians for angular limit.

-Additionally, each `joint_limit` has an optional `stiffness` and `damping` which specify the proportion of the recovery applied to the limit.
+Additionally, each `joint.limit` has an optional `stiffness` and `damping` which specify the proportion of the recovery applied to the limit.
 By default, an infinite spring constant is assumed, implying hard limits.
 Specifying a finite stiffness will cause the limit to become soft at the limits.

 This approach of building joints from a set of individual limit is flexible enough to allow for many types of bilateral joints.
 For example, a hinged door can be constructed by locating the attachment frames at the point where the physical hinge would be on each body, adding a 3D linear limit with zero maximum distance, a 1D angular limit with `min`/`max` describing the swing of the door around it's vertical axis, and a 2D angular limit with zero limits about the remaining two axes.

 Addition of drive objects to a joint allows the joint to apply additional forces to modify the relative transform between the joint object and the connected node.
-A `joint_drive` object models a forced, damped spring and contains the following properties:
+A `joint.drive` object models a forced, damped spring and contains the following properties:

 | |Type|Description|
 |-|-|-|